Swiss Cottage Secondary School: Academic information

-Thoughtful Leadership Programme

-SCSS became one of the six Community Youth Leadership (CYL) schools in Singapore in 2014.
-To effect the CYL function well, we developed the distinctive Thoughtful Leadership Programme (TLP).
-The TLP is also the Learning for Life (LLP) curriculum that propels the Thoughtful Leadership focus.
-It is one of the two Distinctive Programmes (the second being the Applied Sciences for Sustainable Development Programme) of the school.

-Applied Learning Programme: Applied Sciences For Sustainable Development Programme

-The Applied Sciences programme was developed and launched in 2014 to educate our youths about sustainable development.
-The programme provides a platform for students to develop knowledge and confidence about their potential roles in helping to ensure our future.

-Enhanced Citizenship Programme

-Started in 2014, the Enhanced Citizenship Programme complements the school's Humanities Programme and enlivens the outcomes of Character and Citizenship Education by tapping on multiple platforms.
-The study of Conservation that the programme puts a sharp focus on helps students to navigate the balance between rootedness and openness in an age of globalization and modernity.

 Full Subject-Based Banding

 SCSS is one of the 28 secondary schools selected by the Ministry of Education to start piloting aspects of Full Subject-Based Banding (SBB) from 2020 onwards.
 With Full SBB, the school is moving towards one secondary education, with many subject bands, to better meet students’ learning needs, without labels.
 This is part of the broader shift in the education system to recognise the strengths and interests of students, to help them build their confidence and develop an intrinsic motivation to learn for life in them.

 Admissions

 Students are enrolled through the Direct School Admission (DSA) or the Joint Admissions Exercise (JAE).
 SCSS's cut-off point for the Express Stream has consistently been within the 235-240 range, making it one of the top 40 secondary schools in Singapore.
 SCSS does not have affiliations with other schools or institutions.